SAP-archive/teched2020-DAT262/exercises/dd2/README.md

   ENDMETHOD.
 ```
 <br>
-If `has_data( )`return true, i.e. if the ABAP Operator receives a signal from the corresponding Data Intelligence Pipeline operator, we call the `on_data( )`method, which contains the wanted functionality (reverse an incoming string and send it back).
+If `has_data( )`returns true, i.e. if the ABAP Operator receives a signal from the corresponding Data Intelligence Pipeline operator, we call the `on_data( )`method, which contains the wanted functionality (reverse an incoming string and send it back).
 Include the following lines after the `step( )` method:

 ```abap
   METHOD on_data.